 Choosing the right native ad network can be a difficult task.
 Yes, and a lot of publishers are losing revenue in the process of finding the right native ad network for their site.
 After working with numerous native ad networks, what I have realized is- the CPC rates and the RPM of these native ad networks vary depending upon the niche and the quality of the site.
 For some sites, the RPM can be as low as 10 cents while for others it can be as high as $3.
 A big factor is the traffic source.
 You need to have the right traffic mix to make more money from native ad networks.
 In this article, we’re going to compare MGID vs Content.ad.
 We hope this will provide you a better insight of these ad networks and help you make a better decision if you are confused between MGID vs Content.ad.
 This is a publisher overview, however, this can be read by a marketer who is doing b2b content marketing for his clients since it gives the other side of the story.

-Content.ad Minimum Traffic Requirement vs MGID Minimum Traffic Requirement
+Content.ad Minimum Traffic vs MGID Minimum Traffic

 Content.ad reviews every website before approving it and generally takes up to two business days to make its approval/reject decision.
 Once approved, publishers have to add the JS code or HTML code on their website to show recommendations.
 WordPress websites could access the network through plugins.
-On the code or plugin is installed and activated, content recommendations start to work instantly but the ads start showing up only after successful approval of the website.
+Once the code or plugin is installed and activated, content recommendations start to work instantly but the ads start showing up only after successful approval of the website.
 Content.ad requires you to have a good volume of EU and tier 1 traffic to approve your website.
-Also, sites should have more than 10,000 page views per day.
+Also, sites should have more than 10,000 pageviews per day.
 Although we have seen sites with lower traffic metrics getting approved, that is mostly if the traffic is from Europe.
 Content.ad has a very strong presence in Europe.

 Mgid has a more flexible minimum traffic requirement.
 You should be approved with less than 10,000 page views a day ie. 300,000 monthly traffic volume.
 You will also be assigned a dedicated account manager who can answer your queries and help you with the entire setup.
 Both the networks have relatively varied widget types which can help you monetize your traffic effectively.

 Content.ad Revenue Share vs MGID Revenue Share